Jakob-98/sites/gatsbytes/content/blog/2024-04-30-showcase-azure-ai-hybrid-search-unexpected-results-gotcha.md

 This document describes a gotcha in Azure AI Search hybrid queries where unexpected results are returned.

 The context is of these findings are an ISE engagement with a customer indexing millions of documents in Azure AI Search.
-During this, I set out to answer questions on filering and matching syntax as well as pre/post-filter performance for hybrid search.
+During this, I set out to answer questions on filtering and matching syntax as well as pre/post-filter performance for hybrid search.
 Views and opinions are my own.

 ## Key takeaway